The School of Biomedical Engineering, Science, and Health Systems

-The School offers MS and PhD programs in Biomedical Engineering and Biomedical Science.
-Areas of specialization available or under development include biomechanics, rehabilitation, biomaterials and tissue engineering, biosensors and biomedical imaging, biostatistics, genome science and bioinformatics, human factors and performance engineering, neuroengineering, and systems biology.
+The School offers MS programs in biomedical engineering, integrated biomedical engineering and business, biomedical science and bioinformatics.
+PhD programs are offered in biomedical engineering and biomedical science.
+Areas of specialization available include biomaterials and tissue engineering, neuroengineering, pediatric engineering, advanced therapies, biosensors and devices, biomedical imaging, biostatistics, genome science, systems biology, biomechanics, human factors and performance engineering.

 About the School

 Metropolitan Philadelphia has one of the nation’s highest concentrations of medical institutions and pharmaceutical, biotechnology, medical device and systems industry.
 The School has forged strategic partnerships with select universities, research institutes, health care institutions and industries in the region.
-We enjoy a close working relationship with our Drexel College of Medicine as well as alliances with prominent medical institutions in the region to develop joint research and educational programs.
+The School enjoys a close working relationship with Drexel's College of Medicine as well as alliances with prominent medical institutions in the region to develop joint research and educational programs.
 These include University of Pennsylvania, Thomas Jefferson University, the Fox Chase Cancer Center and the Wistar Institute.
 These collaborative initiatives provide students with ample opportunities in basic and clinical research as well as innovative academic programs.

 Applicants to the graduate program must meet the requirements for admission to graduate studies at Drexel University.
 Candidates for degrees in the School of Biomedical Engineering, Science and Health Systems are required to maintain academics standards applicable to all graduate students at Drexel University.